Managers Should Not Coach All The Time: 3 Situations to Avoid

 Coaching Matters

-• The Human Capital Institute found almost two-thirds of respondents from organizations with strong coaching cultures rate their employees as being highly engaged, compared to only half from organizations without strong coaching cultures.
+• The Human Capital Institute reports that nearly two-thirds of organizations with strong coaching cultures rate their employees as highly engaged, compared to about half in organizations without such cultures.
+That gap in engagement translates into differences in retention, productivity, and overall organizational health.

 Three Situations When Managers Should Not Coach